|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Ballalae Airport is in limited use today by Solomon Airlines with bi-weekly flights providing air service to the Shortland area.
 Airport codes: IATA: BAS, ICAO: AGGE.
 The runway is 5' above sea level.
 Aside from passengers on the bi-weekly flights, no one lives on Ballale, and the rest of the island has reverted to dense jungle.
 Full of swamp and dense jungle, Ballale is notorious for scrub typhus, and other varieties of insects, diseases and dangers.
 Two anthologist that stayed overnight on the island, and died soon afterwards from the tropical aliments.
 Others report strange rashes, bites and infections from insects of the island.

-On April 2, 2007, an 8.1 earthquake caused a tsunami that hit the Western Province of Solomon Islands.
+On April 2, 2007, an 8.1 earthquake caused a tsunami tidal wave that impacted many areas of Western Province.
 Ballale Island's northeastern coast was hit by a tidal wave of undetermined size or strength that knocked over trees. caused flooding and impacted several wrecks in that portion of the island.

 Mass Grave of British POW & Memorial

 When Australian forces arrived on the island in November 1945, 436 bodies were exhumed with artifacts that identified them as British artillerymen.
 They were exhumed and temporarily buried at the nearest Allied War Cemetery at Torokina.
 Later, they were permanently re-interred at Bomama War Cemetery outside Port Moresby, and are also memorialized on MIA Tablets at Singapore.
 In July 2003, relatives of the POWs visited the island and erected a memorial to them next to the terminal.

 List of British Prisoners Killed on Ballale